data-lessons/library-openrefine/setup.md

 ### Installing and Running OpenRefine

 When you download OpenRefine for Windows or Linux from the address above, you are downloading a zip file.
 To install OpenRefine you simply unzip the downloaded file wherever you want to install the program.
 This can be to a personal directory or to an applications or software directory - OpenRefine should run wherever you put the unzipped folder.
 The location has to be a "local" drive as problems have been reported trying to run OpenRefine from a Network drive.
+If you are using a PC, you will need to launch OpenRefine by opening the OpenRefine.exe file every time you use it.

 If you are downloading OpenRefine for Mac, you are downloading a 'dmg' (disk image) file which you can open, and then drag the OpenRefine application to an appropriate folder on you computer.